chandu224/fabzero/Formlab_3D.md

 # Formlabs 3D printer

-The Form 2 is engineered for reliability and production of prints from tiny, intricately detailed models, to large, sturdy prototypes at an affordable price.
+The Formlabs 3D printer  is engineered for reliability and production of prints from tiny, intricately detailed models, to large, sturdy prototypes at an affordable price.

-The Form 2 is the most advanced professional stereolithography (SLA) desktop 3D printer on the market.
+The Formlabs 3D printer  is the most advanced professional stereolithography (SLA) desktop 3D printer on the market.
 It is the successor to the award-winning Form 1+, and it is way more than just an incremental update.
-In fact, the Form 2 is in a whole new league.

 ![](image/formlab_Main.jpg)